From planning to posing to keeping your sanity, here’s everything you need to know about taking wedding party photos.

 “It will only take a minute or two to make sure the little things are perfect, but that effort will truly make your images stand out!” says Sarah.

-She recommends keeping an eye out for errant hairs, backwards necklaces, crooked ties, falling boutonnieres, off-kilter bouquets, and those pesky black hair ties so many women wear on their wrists.
+She recommends keeping an eye out for errant hairs, backward necklaces, crooked ties, falling boutonnieres, off-kilter bouquets, and those pesky black hair ties so many women wear on their wrists.
 Most imperfections will go unnoticed in the final photo, but the wedding party will appreciate your effort!

 Part Two: Wedding Party Poses